dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Command Sequences

-A lightweight and aesthetically pleasant syntax for *command sequences* can greatly augment Claw's expressiveness, enabling:

-* concise representation for streaming data
-* monadic programming, effects models and DSLs
-* incremental computing, cooperative threading

-The proposed sugar uses explicit continuation passing style:
+A lightweight notation for a *sequence* of commands is valuable for many purposes: concise data representation, embedded DSLs, coroutines or cooperative threading models, etc..
+Claw provides a suitable notation:

         [foo, bar, baz, qux] desugars to:
         [\[\[\[qux] after baz] after bar] after foo]

-A command sequence is a block that receives a continuation stack, potentially extends it with `after`, then does some work for the first command in the sequence.
-The comma might informally be understood as a *yield* action, enabling an intermediate return step after performing each command.
-The intermediate return enables our caller to extract or inject data, model effects, etc..
-Streaming data can be trivially expressed as command sequences, e.g. `[1,2,3,4,5]`, with the caller simply extracting a single value after each step.

-Command sequences are transparently subject to abstraction, procedural construction, and modeling both finite and infinite streams of data or actions.
-Inlining or 'joining' a command sequence is valid and behaves as one would expect assuming simple stack-based implementations of `after`.
+A command sequence is simply a block of code, albeit with predictable structure.
+The block structure limits the scope of the comma command separators.
+The expectation is to use this block in a continuation passing style, i.e. the block receives a continuation and may extend it with the word `after`.
+Then each command separator might be understood informally as a *yield* action.

+Claw command sequences enable concise data, e.g. using `[1,2,3,4,5]` to represent a list of numbers or `[[1,2,3],[4,5,6],[7,8,9]]` for a matrix.
+This could then be extracted into our list data structure.
+Due to their opaque structure, command sequences can be transparently used together with procedurally constructed streams, and it is possible to abstract and inline subsequences.

 ### Claw Attributes